-The Post-Baccalaureate, Non-Degree Teaching Certificate is designed for individuals who hold an undergraduate degree in one of the approved certification fields – such as Art or Music -- and wish to secure initial teacher certification.
+The Post-Baccalaureate, Non-Degree Teaching Certificate is designed for individuals who hold an undergraduate degree in one of the approved certification fields and wish to secure initial teacher certification.
 Individuals who hold a teaching certificate and wish to change certification fields, thereby requiring initial certification in a new field, also would be interested in this program.

+Coursework consists of professional education classes, specialized courses regarding school environments, specialized content courses and an internship.
 A full-time, semester-long, field-based graduate internship is under the tutelage of a university supervisor.
 This internship cannot begin until all other required courses have been completed.

 Most courses are offered face-to-face at night and some courses are available online.
 Not all courses are offered every semester.
 For example, the internship is offered only during the fall and spring semesters and during the day – when schools are in session.
 (Please check the Class Schedule Listing on the Armstrong Web site to see course information for the upcoming semester.)